Mattress Finder Quiz. Which Bed Is Best For Me?

-For the most part, mattresses follow the rule of the more you spend the more you get.
+For the most part, mattresses follow the rule of the more you spend, the more you get.
 For example, a $200 mattress will be of much lesser quality than a $2,000 mattress.
-It will also most likely breakdown far faster than the premium bed.
+It will also most likely break down much faster than the premium bed.
 Having said that, the right mattress for you ultimately hinges on what you can afford.
-I would advise that you don’t plow a huge sum of money into a bed if you don’t have it, but don’t skimp since you’ll be sleeping on this for the next 7 to 15 years.
+We would advise that you don’t throw a huge sum of money into a bed if you don’t have it to spend, but don’t skimp either, since you’ll be sleeping on this for the next seven to 15 years.

-The typical online mattress costs around $1,000 for a Queen, however, there are brands that charge over $2,000.
+The typical online mattress costs around $1,000 for a queen.
+However, there are brands that charge over $2,000.
 Know what you can spend and stick to the budget.
-You should also be aware that plenty of brands offer financing, but I can’t suggest it since I’m not a huge fan of debt.
-I’d say expect to pay around $1,000 for a Queen before taxes.
+You should also be aware that plenty of brands offer financing, but we suggest avoiding that route and trying to spend within your means.
+Let’s face it—no one is a fan of debt.
+We’d say expect to pay around $1,000 for a queen before taxes.

 Budget under $1,000?
 We have the best picks for you.